Llenar70/allye-doc/web-docs/docs/get-started/Quickstart.md

 # Quickstart

-Follow these steps as a minimal end-to-end path.
+This quickstart will walk you through a project using Allye's core features.
+By the end, you'll be familiar with simple visualization, data manipulation, modeling and Agent.

-This quickstart uses the open data LendingClub Loan Data.
-Download the csv file from this link: [/Users/s-sekine/Documents/MyGitHub/allye-doc/web-docs/docs/get-started/data/loan.csv].
+In this project we will use open data LendingClub Loan Data.
+You can download from this [link](https://raw.githubusercontent.com/Llenar70/allye-doc/main/web-docs/docs/get-started/data/loan.csv).

 ### 1) Visualization

 <p>
   <img
-    src="./img/quickstart1_Visualization.png"
+    src={require('./img/quickstart1_Visualization.png').default}
     alt="Quick Start 1 - Visualization"
-    style={{ maxHeight: '60vh', width: '50%', objectFit: 'contain' }}
+    style={{ maxHeight: '60vh', width: '80%', objectFit: 'contain' }}
   />
 </p>

 1. Drag and drop csv file onto the canvas.
+You can download from this [link](https://raw.githubusercontent.com/Llenar70/allye-doc/main/web-docs/docs/get-started/data/loan.csv)
-2. From the left panel, create `Data Table` in the `Data` section and `Distribution` in the `Visualize` section, then connect them to the File widget.
+2. From the left panel, create `Data Table` in the `Data` section and `Distribution` in the `Visualize` section.
+3. Connect edges to those widgets from `File` widget.
-3. Open the widgets to verify.
+4. Open the widgets and you should see Raw data as well as histogram.

 ### 2) Data Manipulation

 <p>
   <img
-    src="./img/quickstart2_DataManipulation.png"
+    src={require('./img/quickstart2_DataManipulation.png').default}
     alt="Quick Start 2 - Data Manipulation"
-    style={{ maxHeight: '60vh', width: '50%', objectFit: 'contain' }}
+    style={{ maxHeight: '60vh', width: '80%', objectFit: 'contain' }}
   />
 </p>